Leo Tolstoy

 2

 It is harmful to eat when you are not hungry and to use artificial means of exciting your appetite.
-It is even more harmful to indulge in sexual lust without an irrepressible attraction and to arouse it within yourself.
+It is even more harmful to indulge in sexual lust without an irresistible attraction and to arouse it within yourself.
 It is most harmful of all to force yourself to think when there is no need and to artificially evoke intellectual activity, as is done by the people who use their intellectual talents to elevate their social status.

 3

 It is better to master a little common sense with humility than the greatest treasures of science with arrogance.
-There is nothing wrong in being learned, and any knowledge about anything is nice in itself, but a good conscience and virtuous life must always come before knowledge.
+There is nothing wrong in being learned, and any knowledge about anything is nice in itself, but a good conscience and a virtuous life must always come before knowledge.

 — Thomas à Kempis